EEOC Updates Guidance On COVID Vaccines: Mandatory Vaccinations Permitted, With Some Exceptions

-As a result, AppFolio provided inaccurate information about some applicants such as records for individuals with a different name or birthdate; records with a missing or inaccurate offense name, type, or date; records with a missing or inaccurate disposition; and multiple entries for the same criminal or eviction action.
-The FTC alleges that some applicants may have been denied housing or other opportunities because of the inaccurate information included in background reports provided by AppFolio.
+As a result, AppFolio provided inaccurate information about some candidates such as records for individuals with a different name or birthdate; records with a missing or inaccurate offense name, type, or date; records with a missing or inaccurate disposition; and multiple entries for the same criminal or eviction action.
+The FTC alleges that some candidates may have been denied housing or other opportunities because of the inaccurate information included in background reports provided by AppFolio.

 Despite receiving numerous complaints from consumers, AppFolio did not make changes to its procedures that addressed the problems with the reports, the FTC alleges.
 In addition to the $4.25 million monetary penalty, the proposed settlement prohibits AppFolio from providing non-conviction criminal or eviction records older than seven years and requires the company to maintain reasonable procedures to ensure the maximum possible accuracy of information included in its background reports.

 FTC Finalizes Settlement With Service Provider Over Alleged Privacy Shield Misrepresentations